heyqorluo/game_2048_original/README.md

 # Computing 2 Coursework Submission.
-## This is a repilcate of game 2048.
+## This is a re-built version of the game 2048 as part of the coursework for year 1 Computing 2 module.
+API and Unit Tests are included.
-### Install dependencies locally
+## Install dependencies locally
-This template relies on a a few packages from the Node Package Manager, npm.
+This repo relies on a a few packages from the Node Package Manager, npm.
 To install them run the following commands in the terminal.
 ```properties
 npm install